laura-budurlean/SV-calling-with-SpeedSeq/README.md

 # SV-calling-with-SpeedSeq
-A workflow for using SpeedSeq to align and call SVs from WGS data
+A workflow for using SpeedSeq to align and call SVs from WGS data.
+See speedseq_pipeline file for details